The Wedding Night: Production

 Anna Sten came to the attention of American movie mogul Samuel Goldwyn in early 1932 while the actress was still making films in Germany.
-Born in Kiev in 1908, Anjuschka Stenski began her career making films for Mezhrabpom-Russ film studio, becoming the protege of director Fedor Ozep, who became her husband.
+Born in Kyiv in 1908, Anjuschka Stenski began her career making films for Mezhrabpom-Russ film studio, becoming the protege of director Fedor Ozep, who became her husband.
 They moved to Berlin and began making films there.
 Goldwyn had been looking for a foreign-born actress that he could build up as the rival of Greta Garbo, and possible successor to Vilma Bánky, with whom Goldwyn had great success in the silent era.
 He brought her to America and signed her to a four-year contract, spending the next year having his new star tutored in English and teaching her Hollywood screen acting methods.
 He poured a great deal of time and money into her first American film, Nana (1934), a somewhat homogenized version of Émile Zola's scandalous nineteenth century novel.
 However, the film was not successful at the box office, nor was her subsequent Goldwyn film, We Live Again (1934).
 Goldwyn decided to pair her with Gary Cooper for her third American film.

 The Wedding Night was filmed at Samuel Goldwyn Studios in West Hollywood, California from early November to early December 1934.
 The film was originally titled Broken Soil.
 When director King Vidor began filming scenes with Cooper, he was initially disappointed and the actor's apparent "mumbling and stumbling" style.
 When he viewed footage from that first day, however, the director was surprised to see "a performance that overflowed with charm and personality ... a highly complex and fascinating inner personality revealed itself on the projection room screen".

 This was the second of eight films in which both Cooper and Brennan appeared.